 Here's a rough idea of how subjects are divided up in our shelving system.

-Books in the arts and humanities are housed in mobile stacks.
+Books in the arts and humanities are housed in moving shelves which we call 'mobile stacks'.
 Watch the short video on how to use them.
-You can ask for help from a student helper (wearing a pink shirt).
+You can ask for help from a Library Rover (wearing a burgundy shirt).